Violating Traffic Laws Causes Motorcycle Accidents

 Washington Law (RCW 46.61.305) requires drivers to use turn signals to change lanes and make a turn.
 Specifically, drivers must give a signal at least 100 feet before turning.
 The law also states that “no person shall stop or suddenly decrease the speed of a vehicle without first giving an appropriate signal” when they have the opportunity to do so.

-When drivers properly use their turn signals they send information to those with whom they share the road about their intentions, so others have the opportunity to properly respond.
+When car and truck drivers properly use their turn signals they send information to those with whom they share the road about their intentions, so others have the opportunity to properly respond.
 But when a failure to signal causes a rear-end collision, it’s likely a court will still find the rear vehicle at fault.
 In the vast majority of cases, law enforcement and the court will determine that the collision occurred because the rear vehicle was following the lead vehicle too closely.

 Many drivers get lazy about turn signals and assume people around them know where they are going.
 In fact, a national study of 12,000 vehicles in 2012 revealed that almost 50 percent of drivers don’t signal when changing lanes, and about 25 percent don’t use their signals when turning.
 The study also found that approximately two million traffic collisions each year across the United States are a result of drivers failing to use their turn signals; more than twice the amount of accidents caused by distracted drivers as reported by the U.S. Department of Transportation.